POMPANO BEACH: NEW FREE SHUTTLE SERVICE WILL GET FDOT FUNDING

 The City Commission approved the grant agreement with FDOT at its July 28 meeting.
 The City will contribute $833,000 in funding to meet the matching grant for the new transit service.

 “Our overall objective of this service is to reduce emissions and traffic congestion on the barrier island, as well as the Atlantic Boulevard corridor,” Jeff Lantz, the city’s parking operation manager, told the City Commission.

-There would be an on-demand component that would allow residents and visitors to use a mobile phone app to request pick-up at any location along the route, including their residence or hotel, for transport to and from area restaurants and other amenities.
+To catch a ride, residents and visitors will be able to wave down a driver as the golf cart is approaching.
+They will also be able to use a mobile phone app to request pickup at any location along the route, including their residence or hotel, for transport to and from area restaurants and other amenities.

 If phase one of the new transit service is successful, and there is demand, a second phase would be implemented, using a trolleybus, or some other shuttle vehicle with greater seating capacity, that is electric, or that uses propane or compressed natural gas.
 In all cases, low-emission or no-emission vehicles will be used, said Lantz.

 The second phase of the Pompano Beach shuttle service/park-and-ride system would run further west along Atlantic Boulevard, all the way to Old Town, City Hall, the Cultural Center, and the future Innovation District.
 It could potentially go as far west as the Isle Casino.